MediciHouse07/Learning_Records/economic_money_banking.md

 - An article of hyman minsky
 - he was a socialist, and his dream is a world like Utopia

+### 4-1 7/11

+- ODR
+- dishoarding 2$
+- application of rules
+- payment with money and payment with credit
+- vareli
+- decumulating asset
+- repayment
+- decumulating financial asset

+### 4-2 8/11

+- account as framework of macroeconomics analysis
+- money on top, credit below
+- left hand right hand, use and source
+- negative is about decumulation and dishoarding or reduction of financial asset
+- C I G X-M=Y
+- MV=PT
+- All transaction are made by money assumption
+- GM is sort of a bank

 # Lecture Week5
 ## Lec 1 The world that Badgehot knew